josevalim/logger/README.md

   * *done* Switching between sync and async modes.
   * *done* Custom formatting.
   * *done* Metadata (via options and process dictionary).
-  * Error translators, so we can translate GenServer and other OTP errors into something more palatable.
+  * *done* Error translators, so we can translate GenServer and other OTP errors into something more palatable.
   * *done* Custom backends.

 Long-term features (after 1.0):